contents

 Should you surrender to Broad Match?

-Google has been strongly advocating for broad match keywords, but marketers focused on lead generation should carefully consider whether this strategy aligns with their specific marketing objectives.
+Although Google has been fervently pushing for broad match keywords, marketers concentrated on lead generation should give much thought to whether this approach fits their particular marketing goals.

 Instead of focusing solely on the specific keywords triggered by broad match, a more effective approach is to analyze the audiences it’s reaching.
-This provides a better indication of whether broad match is truly connecting with your target market.
+This provides a better indication of whether broad match is truly generating value for your business.

 Here’s how you should use it: